WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Then again, there are a lot of other backwoods slashers that have done worse compared to Houseboat Horror; while the story is tacky and the characters are the kind of people you would like to die off writhing in pain through a woodchipper, the film boasts a fairly sizable kill count and a surprisingly gore-friendly outings that includes a head splitted in half with a curved machete, a nicely done harpoon shooting and a poor thespian getting a horseshoe to the eyes.

-Plus, the script is bad movie good, kinda chuckle worthy at times that it did made the movie bearable even if we have to sit through a 3 minute corny music video for a song that, while good, is forgettable nonetheless.
+Plus, the script is bad movie good, kinda chuckle worthy at times that it did make the movie bearable enough to even sit through a 3-minute corny music video for a song that, while good, is forgettable nonetheless.
 Guess what I'm trying to say here is that, while panned reasonably, I didn't find it as bad as most reviewers make it.

 Bodycount: